s-kawara/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Create_an_app.md

 4. Review the different apps that are available to use as both samples and starting templates.

-5. If you have time, choose any of these and select **Make it.** When you are done proceed to Task 2.
+5. If you have time, choose any of these and select **Create** When you are done proceed to Task 2.

 ### Task 2 – Create an app over data for Account